mermaid-js/mermaid/packages/mermaid/src/docs/syntax/stateDiagram.md

 **These are the current limitations with state diagram classDefs:**

-1. They cannot be applied to start or end states
+1. Cannot be applied to start or end states
-2. The cannot be applied to or within composite states
+2. Cannot be applied to or within composite states

 _These are in development and will be available in a future version._